 Similarly, the controversial herbicide glyphosate can prevent absorption of certain minerals by plants, according to some research.
 This use was even noted in a 1964 patent.
 A 2015 report (final addendum, page 37 of the pdf file and page 28 of the printed report) by EFSA (European Food Safety Agency) contains a short section on the chelating properties of glyphosate: “Glyphosate can be transferred from the roots of target plants to the rhizosphere (surrounding roots) and non-target plants can also be influenced.
 This can reduce absorption of micronutrients (creating manganese and iron deficiency).
 Glyphosate is a strong chelator to various divalent cations such as calcium, iron, copper, and manganese.
 Glyphosate binds micronutrients in the soil and can cause micronutrient deficiencies in plants that increase their susceptibility to disease.”
 (Parentheses are mine.)
 This is the subject of much controversy, so read the research and think for yourself.

-Other methods of agriculture are possible, whether organic farming or its cousin, permaculture.
+Other methods of agriculture are possible, organic farming or its cousin, permaculture.
 I was born in a city, so I have no knowledge nor practical experience of these methods.
-My friends tell me that these methods are ancient, including:
+My friends who know conventional farming methods tell me that organic methods are ancient, including:

-- planting synergistically and in smaller plots than for monoculture,
+- planting synergistically and on smaller plots of land than for monoculture,

 - cultivating diverse crops, for example alternating in time or space at least root vegetables, leafy vegetables, and flowering vegetables (fruits),

 - integrating plant cultivation (for animal feed) and animal husbandry (for compost),

 - leaving the soil fallow now and then.